 Effective: Jan.
-1, 2024
+1, 2023

-MINIMUM WAGE RATE Large employer - Any enterprise with annual gross revenues of \$500,000 or more \$10.85 /hour Small employer - Any enterprise with annual gross revenues of less than \$500 \$8.85 /hour Training wage - May be paid to employees aged 18 and 19 the first 90 consecutive days of employment Youth wage - May be paid to employees aged 17 or younger 20 D J-1 Visa - May be paid to employees of hotels, motels, lodging establishments and resorts working under the authority of a summer work, travel Exchange Visitor (J) nonimmigrant visa dli.mn.gov/minwage OVERTIME Time-and-one-half the employee's regular rate of pay Small or state-covered employers Large and federally covered employers After 48 hours After 40 hours
+MINIMUM WAGE RATE Large employer - Any enterprise with annual gross revenues of \$500,000 or more revenues of \$500,000 \$10.59 /hour ny enterprise with annual gross r 500,000 revenues of less than Training wage - May be paid to employees aged 18 and 19 the first 90 consecutive days of employment \$8.63 /hour Youth wage - May b pe paid to employees aged 17 or younger OVERTIME Time-and-one-half the employee's regular rate of pay Small or state-covered employers Large and federally covered employers After 48 hours After 40 hours EMPLOYEE RIGHTS an employee regarding the privileges of employment harge, discipline, threaten, d e employee's compensation, because the employee repo conditions, location or rts a violation of any law or refuses to participate in an i activity the employee know is a violation of law.